softlayer/githubio_source/content/reference/datatypes/SoftLayer_Network_LoadBalancer_Global_Account/_index.md

 ---
 title: "SoftLayer_Network_LoadBalancer_Global_Account"
-description: "The SoftLayer_Network_LoadBalancer_Global_Account data type contains the properties for a single global load balancer ac... "
+description: "The global load balancer service has been deprecated and is no longer available."
 layout: "datatype"
 tags:
     - "datatype"